pablogalve/EA_Swap/README.md

 Results are even worse, as we only have bear and lateral results.

+### Conclusion
+I have discarded this EA because it's not profitable.
+So, I make it open source to use it for my portfolio.
+You see that I can code trading strategies, make backtests and optimizations to analyze about past performance and to determine wether we should operate that strategy or discard it.

 ## Disclaimer
 This code is disclosed publicly for educational purposes only.